BrynjulvBrynjulvsen/kafka-workshop/exercises/5_deletion_policy.md

   echo "my-fancy-key:" | kafka-console-producer --bootstrap-server kafka1:9092 \
     --topic log-compact-example --property "parse.key=true" --property "key.separator=:"
   ```
-  Wait a few seconds and re-consume—the key should disappear after compaction.
+  Wait a few seconds and re-consume - the key should disappear after compaction.

 ## Troubleshooting tips
 - **Compaction seems to do nothing**: ensure the extra message after the waiting period is produced; compaction checks only run when new segments roll.
-- **Console consumer shows old data**: allow more time—compaction is asynchronous.
+- **Console consumer shows old data**: allow more time - compaction is asynchronous.
 You can also reduce the wait times even further in the topic config if necessary.
 - **`Topic with this name already exists`**: delete the topic with `kafka-topics --delete --topic log-compact-example ...` or pick a new topic name; recreating lets you rerun the experiment from scratch.

 ## What’s next?